-To view all logs for a specific check, select that check, and then click Logs to display the Syslog Viewer, as described in "Logs, Statistics, and Reports."
+To view all logs for a specific check, select that check, and then click Logs to display the Syslog Viewer, as described in "Application Firewall Logs."
 If a security check is blocking legitimate access to your protected web site or web service, you can create and implement a relaxation for that security check by selecting a log that shows the unwanted blocking, and then clicking Deploy.

 Following are four procedures that show how to perform specific types of configuration by using the Application Firewall wizard.

-The following procedure describes how to use the Application Firewall wizard to create a specialized security configuration to protect only specific content.
+Follow these steps to use the Application Firewall Wizard to create a specialized security configuration to protect only specific content.
 In this case, you create a new security configuration instead of modifying the initial configuration.
 This type of security configuration requires a custom rule, so that the policy applies the configuration to only the selected Web traffic.